 During the early years the curriculum consisted of classical and commercial courses providing a complete high school and Arts program designed to prepare students for theological studies, although many graduates of the College entered business and professional spheres.
 In 1919 Assumption College affiliated with Western University (now the University of Western Ontario, London) with a broadened curriculum that included: general and honours programs leading to Bachelor of Arts and Bachelor of Science degrees; graduate courses in Philosophy leading to a Master of Arts; and pre-professional programs such as pre-engineering, pre-medicine and pre-law.

 In 1934 the Sisters of the Holy Names of Jesus and Mary affiliated Holy Names College with Assumption College which enabled Assumption to become co-educational.
-Although Holy Names College closed in 1962 the Sisters continued to teach at Assumption College and Assumption acquired and renamed the women’s residence, Electa Hall.
+Although Holy Names College closed in 1962 the Sisters continued to teach at Assumption College and Assumption acquired and renamed the women’s residence, Electa Hall, in honour of Sister Mary Electa, SNJM, first dean of Holy Names College (1934 – 1950).

 On July 1, 1953 through an Act of the Ontario Legislature, Assumption College received its own university powers and ended the affiliation with the University of Western Ontario begun in 1919.
 The following year Assumption College was admitted to full membership in: the National Conference of Canadian Universities and Colleges; the University Matriculation Board of Ontario; and the Association of Universities of the British Commonwealth.